quidphp/lemur/README.md

     - [Files](src/Col/Files.php) - Extended abstract class extended by the media and medias cols
     - [Fragment](src/Col/Fragment.php) - Class for a column which contains URI fragments
     - [IntegerRange](src/Col/IntegerRange.php) - Class for an integer column that supports range
-    - [JsonArray](src/Col/JsonArray.php) - Class for a column which offers a special input for json values
+    - [JsonArray](src/Col/JsonArray.php) - Class for a column which offers a simple input for json values
-    - [JsonArrayRelation](src/Col/JsonArrayRelation.php) - Class to manage a column containing a relation value to another column which is a jsonArray
     - [JsonExport](src/Col/JsonExport.php) - Class for a column that contains json which should be exported
+    - [JsonModel](src/Col/JsonModel.php) - Class for a column which offers a configurable complex input for json values
+    - [JsonRelation](src/Col/JsonRelation.php) - Class to manage a column containing a relation value to another column which is a jsonArray
     - [Media](src/Col/Media.php) - Extended class to work with a column containing a value which is a link to a file
     - [Medias](src/Col/Medias.php) - Class to work with a column containing a value which is a link to many files
     - [Money](src/Col/Money.php) - Class for a column managing money (money formatted string)